1997 Regular Session

 To: Local and Private Legislation; Ways and Means

-AN ACT TO AUTHORIZE THE GOVERNING AUTHORITIES OF THE CITY OF MCCOMB, MISSISSIPPI, TO IMPOSE A TOURISM TAX OF UP TO THREE PERCENT ON THE GROSS PROCEEDS DERIVED FROM HOTEL AND MOTEL ROOM RENTALS IN THE CITY; TO PROVIDE FOR A PETITION ELECTION ON THE QUESTION OF IMPOSING SUCH A TAX; TO PROVIDE THAT THE TAX SHALL BE COLLECTED BY THE STATE TAX COMMISSION AND PAID TO THE CITY OF HORN LAKE; TO PROVIDE THAT THE PROCEEDS FROM THE TAX SHALL BE USED FOR THE PURPOSE OF PROMOTING THE ATTRIBUTES OF THE CITY; AND FOR RELATED PURPOSES.
+AN ACT TO AUTHORIZE THE GOVERNING AUTHORITIES OF THE CITY OF MCCOMB, MISSISSIPPI, TO IMPOSE A TOURISM TAX OF UP TO THREE PERCENT ON THE GROSS PROCEEDS DERIVED FROM HOTEL AND MOTEL ROOM RENTALS WITHIN THE CITY, AND TO EXPEND THE PROCEEDS OF THE TAX TO PROMOTE TOURISM AND ECONOMIC DEVELOPMENT; TO PROVIDE THAT THE TAX SHALL BE COLLECTED BY THE STATE TAX COMMISSION AND PAID TO THE CITY OF MCCOMB; TO PROVIDE FOR A PETITION ELECTION ON THE QUESTION OF WHETHER THE TAX AUTHORIZED BY THIS ACT MAY BE LEVIED; AND FOR RELATED PURPOSES.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI:

-(b) "Hotel" or "motel" means any establishment engaged in the business of furnishing or providing rooms intended or designed for dwelling, lodging or sleeping purposes to transient guests and which are known in the trade as such.
-The term "hotel" or "motel" does not include any hospital, convalescent or nursing home or sanitarium, or any hotel-like facility operated by or in connection with a hospital or medical clinic providing rooms exclusively for patients and their families.
+(a) "Hotel" or "motel" means any establishment engaged in the business of furnishing or providing rooms intended or designed for lodging or sleeping purposes for transient guests, which establishment consists of five (5) or more guest rooms and does not encompass any hospital, convalescent or nursing home, or sanitarium, or any hotel-like facility operated by or in connection with a hospital or medical clinic providing rooms exclusively for patients and their families.

 SECTION 2.
-(1) For the purpose of providing funds for the purpose of promoting and advertising the attributes of the City of Horn Lake, Mississippi, as they relate to tourism and economic development, and for promoting tourism and economic development events and activities in the city, the governing authorities of the City of Horn Lake, in their discretion, are authorized to levy and collect from every person, firm or corporation operating a hotel or motel in the city, a tax that may be cited as a "tourism tax," which shall be in addition to all other taxes and assessments imposed, which shall not exceed one percent (1%) of the gross proceeds derived from room rentals of all such hotels or motels in the city, excluding charges for food, telephone, laundry, beverages and similar charges.
-The tax shall not be levied upon or collected from gross proceeds derived from room rentals for day meetings where the room does not serve as overnight sleeping accommodations.
+(1) For the purpose of providing funds for the purpose of promoting and advertising the attributes of the City of McComb, Mississippi, as they relate to tourism and economic development, and for promoting tourism and economic development events and activities in the city, the governing authorities of the City of McComb, Mississippi, in their discretion, may levy, assess and collect from every person, firm and corporation operating a hotel or motel in the city, a tax that may be cited as a "tourism tax," which shall be in addition to all other taxes and assessments imposed by the city, as provided in this act.

-(2) Persons, firms or corporations liable for the tax imposed under subsection (1) of this section shall add the amount of the tax to the sales price and shall collect, insofar as is practicable, the amount of the tax due by him from the person receiving the services or product at the time of payment therefor.
+(3) Persons liable for the tax imposed pursuant to this act shall add the amount of tax to the gross proceeds from room rentals and shall collect, insofar as practicable, the amount of the tax due by him from the person receiving the services at the time of payment for the services.

-(4) The proceeds of such tax, less three percent (3%) thereof which shall be retained by the State Tax Commission to defray the costs of collection, shall be paid to the governing authorities on or before the fifteenth day of the month following the month in which collected.
+(5) The proceeds of the tax, less three percent (3%) to be retained by the State Tax Commission to defray the costs of collection, shall be paid to the governing authorities of the city on or before the fifteenth day of the month following the month in which they were collected.

-(5) The proceeds of such tax shall not be considered by the City of Horn Lake as general fund revenues but shall be dedicated to and expended solely for the purposes set forth in subsection (1) of this section, as determined by the governing authorities of the city, which are designed to promote tourism and economic development in the city.
+(6) The proceeds of the tax shall not be considered by the city as general fund revenues but shall be dedicated solely for the purposes set forth in subsection (1) of this section, as determined by the governing authorities of the city, which are designed to promote tourism and economic development in the city.

 SECTION 3.
-Before the tax authorized by this act may be imposed, the governing authorities shall adopt a resolution declaring their intention to levy the tax, setting forth the amount of such tax and establishing the date on which the tax initially shall be levied and collected.
-Notice of the proposed tax shall be published once each week for at least three (3) consecutive weeks in a newspaper having a general circulation in the City of Horn Lake.
-The first publication of the notice shall be made not less than twenty-one (21) days before the date fixed in the resolution on which the tax initially is to be levied and collected, and the last publication of the notice shall be made not more than seven (7) days before such date.
-If, within the time of giving notice, twenty percent (20%) or fifteen hundred (1500), whichever is less, of the qualified electors of the City of Horn Lake, file a written petition against the levy of such tax, then the tax shall not be levied unless authorized by a majority of the qualified electors of the City of Horn Lake, voting at an election to be called and held for that purpose.
-At least thirty (30) days before the effective date of the tax, the governing authorities shall furnish to the State Tax Commission a certified copy of the resolution evidencing such tax.
+Before the tax authorized by this act may be imposed, the governing authorities of the city shall adopt a resolution declaring its intention to levy the tax, setting forth the amount of the tax, and establishing the date on which the tax initially will be levied and collected.
+Notice of the tax shall be published once each week for at least three (3) consecutive weeks in a newspaper having a general circulation in the city, the first publication of which shall be made not less than twenty-one (21) days before the date on which the tax initially shall be levied and collected.
+If, within the time of giving notice, twenty percent (20%) or fifteen hundred (1500), whichever is less, of the qualified electors of the city file a written petition against the levy of the tax, then the tax shall not be levied unless authorized by a majority of the qualified electors of the city voting in an election to be called and held for that purpose.
+At least thirty (30) days before the effective date of the tax authorized by this act, the governing authorities of the city shall furnish to the State Tax Commission a certified copy of the resolution evidencing such tax levy.

-SECTION 5.
-The governing authorities of the City of Horn Lake, Mississippi, shall submit this act, immediately upon approval by the Governor, or upon approval by the Legislature subsequent to a veto, to the Attorney General of the United States or to the United States District Court for the District of Columbia in accordance with the provisions of the Voting Rights Act of 1965, as amended and extended.
+SECTION 6.
+The governing authorities of the City of McComb, Mississippi, shall submit this act, immediately upon approval by the Governor, or upon approval by the Legislature subsequent to a veto, to the Attorney General of the United States or to the United States District Court for the District of Columbia in accordance with the provisions of the Voting Rights Act of 1965, as amended and extended.